ga4gh/vrs/docs/source/appendices/development_process.rst

 After passing review, new minor versions are released to production.
-If any features in the reviewed version are deemed to be significant additions to the schema by the Project Leadership, or if it is a major version change, instead a release candidate version will be released and submitted for GA4GH product approval.
+If any features in the reviewed version are deemed to be significant additions to the specification by the Project Leadership, or if it is a major version change, instead a release candidate version will be released and submitted for GA4GH product approval.
 After approval, the new version is released to production.